Project Location: Oklahoma City, Oklahoma

 Project Team

-• Mechanical Contractor: Harrison-Orr Air Conditioning, LLC, Oklahoma City, Oklahoma
+• Mechanical Contractor: Harrison-Orr Air Conditioning, Llc, Oklahoma City, Oklahoma

-• General Contractor: CHK|Central Boathouse, SandRidge Youth Pavillion: Lingo Construction Services, Oklahoma City
+• General Contractor: Chk|Central Boathouse, SandRidge Youth Pavillion: Lingo Construction Services, Oklahoma City

 • Devon Boathouse: Timberlake Construction, Oklahoma City